kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/Gateway.md

-Computer company founded in 1985
+Computer company founded in 1985.
+Made computers, monitors, and server gear.
+Peaked at 2000, with almost 25k employed.